 - Convenience: Any busy person who does not have time to prepare their own meals would benefit from having frozen and other pre-packaged meals and snacks delivered to their home.
 Nutrisystem will ship all the food you need to your doorstep, with free shipping included.

 - Transition and maintenance plan: This program provides long-term fat loss success rather than just focusing on initial weight loss, which is important for those who need to establish lifelong healthy habits.

 - No guesswork: You’ve got everything laid out for you.
-As they say, enjoy “five of our specially formulated meals and one Lean & Green™ Meal of your own.”
-This takes the guesswork out of losing fat, which is perfect for those who don't have the time or interest to maintain a complicated plan.
+The meal plan takes the guesswork out of losing fat, ensuring that you stay within your daily calorie range without having to do any calculations of your own.
+This can be ideal for those who don't have the time or interest to maintain a complicated plan.

-- Variety: Medifast actually provides 5 plans to benefit a variety of people including plans specifically for nursing mothers and one just for teens.
-Dieters can choose among 70 low-glycemic meals.
-Boredom is a key factor many people fail at fat loss, so food choice and variety is crucial, especially if you easily become bored with meal plans.
+- Variety: Dieters can choose among 70 low-glycemic meals.
+Since many people fail at diets because they become bored with their food options, having choice and variety is crucial, especially if you easily become bored with meal plans.
 Medifast has a plan that fits any busy person who wants to attain fat loss.